Who We Are

 Jonathan Cloud, Executive Director

-Jonathan is the executive director and co-founder of Possible Planet (formerly, the Center for Regenerative Community Solutions (CRCS)).
+Jonathan is the Executive Director and co-founder of Possible Planet (an alternate name for CRCS, the Center for Regenerative Community Solutions) and its Regenerative Financing division.
 He has been helping catalyze action toward sustainable development in municipalities, communities, and businesses for more than 40 years.
-He worked for the Canadian Government in policy, program management, and evaluation on energy and environmental issues.
+He worked for the Canadian Government in policy, program management, and evaluation of energy and environmental issues.
 Jonathan ran a solar design and construction firm pioneering green building techniques and other sustainability projects in Canada and the United States.

 In New Jersey, Jonathan developed and successfully proposed legislation regarding small hydro, co-led the state’s first energy aggregation programs, and continues to champion PACE (Property Assessed Clean Energy) in the legislature.